Edward Gantt: Ministry

 Gantt returned home and for a time officiated in his native parish, Christ Church, Calvert County.
-On January 28, 1776 he began to preach at All Hallow’s Parish in Worcester County.
+On January 28, 1776 he began to preach at All Hallow’s Church in Worcester County.
 Four years later he became rector of his native parish, and sustained himself by practicing medicine.
 In 1795 Gantt moved to Georgetown in the District of Columbia.
 His work in Washington continued to combine ministry and medicine as indicated by an invoice in the White House Historical Association's archives; the doctor’s bill for President Thomas Jefferson’s household dated March 22, 1802, lists the medical services provided to several servants by Dr. Edward Gantt.

 From President Jefferson, Dr. Gantt received a supply of smallpox vaccine; soon after January 17, 1802 he vaccinated Miami chief Little Turtle and a group of Miami diplomats who were in Washington, The supply sufficed to vaccinate over three hundred persons connected with the Executive Mansion.